 Inventory, lb : 0

 Cyprus potatoes originated on the island of Cyprus located in the eastern Mediterranean Sea.
-Cyprus is the third largest island in the Mediterranean and a member state of the European Union.
+Cyprus is the third largest island in the Mediterranean and a member of the European Union.
 The seed potatoes used to grow Cyprus potatoes mainly come out of Holland with a small amount coming from Scotland.
-Cyprus potatoes have long been almost exclusively grown in Cyprus though they are distributed throughout Europe and are particularly popular in the United Kingdom, Greece, Ukraine, and Russia.
+Cyprus potatoes have long been almost exclusively grown in Cyprus and are the number one export crop of Cyprus today.
+Cyprus potatoes are distributed throughout Europe and are particularly popular in the United Kingdom, Greece, Ukraine, and Russia.

 Recipes that include Cyprus Potatoes.
 One is easiest, three is harder.

 |My Dish||Cyprus Potato, Olive and Goat Cheese Pie|